 The old ways of managing and supporting business processes are undergoing a paradigm shift.
 Disruptive technologies – like intelligent automation (RPA+AI) – are helping chief experience officers (CXOs) re-invent their business operations by bringing in optimizations.

 The back office provides vital support and administration to the business and can help create service differentiation with business functions such as IT, HR, and finance.
 Digital-savvy CFOs and CIOs across the globe realize that efforts to transform customer-facing systems and processes are limited without equally effective and integrated back-office operations.
 According to EY estimates, automation of back-office work could provide companies with savings of about 20% to 60% of baseline full-time employee (FTE) costs.

 A survey found that 60% of customer dissatisfaction sources originated in the back office.
 It is also estimated that 10-20% of all transaction volumes in a contact center are the result of execution issues in the back office.

 Efforts to digitize core business processes are not new.
-Over the last two decades, companies have invested in enterprise resource planning (ERP) implementations, large-scale custom systems, and business process outsourcing to transform their core operations.
-Some have tangible benefits, but most created unintended side effects such as subpar user experiences, disparate applications and IT systems, and more.
+Over the last two decades, companies have invested in enterprise resource planning (ERP) implementations, large-scale custom systems, and business process management to transform their core operations.
+Some have tangible benefits, but most created unintended side effects such as subpar user experiences, disparate applications, and IT systems, and more.

 As organizations are gearing up to be future-ready, technologies such as RPA and AI are becoming increasingly the tools that boost transformation efforts.
 They can have a significant impact on back-office functions to bring about operational efficiencies: reduced cost, faster turnaround times, and increased productivity.